 Report: Hose failure, emergency processes caused fatal accident, p2

-Posted on behalf of The Bell Law Firm, PLLC on Jul 11, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Jul 11, 2011 in Wrongful Death

 In our last post, we were talking about the U.S. Chemical Safety Board's preliminary report on the DuPont Belle plant accident in early 2010.
 A release of deadly phosgene gas resulted in the death of a long-time plant employee.
 Another worker was exposed to the gas, and there was also a "near miss" release that day.
 The Belle plant is 10 miles south of Charleston, on the Kanawha River.

 The safety board confirmed the cause of the accident: A braided steel hose connected to two phosgene tanks ruptured, releasing 20 pounds of the gas.
 The worker received a lethal does in less than a tenth of a second.
 The board's other findings, though, show that the release could have been prevented.

 According to the report, DuPont did not have an adequate phosgene awareness program in place.
 As we discussed in our last post, the gas is highly toxic.
 The board found that DuPont did not conduct annual safety awareness training, particularly related to thermal expansion of liquid phosgene, for workers who handle the gas.
 Liquid phosgene turns to gas the second it's released -- hence, the term "thermal expansion."

 The lack of awareness was clear when a worker approached the phosgene shed soon after the accident.
 That worker did not recognize the smell of phosgene, but noted only that it was different from the smell of anything else he knew.
 Had he not left the area, he, too, could have been injured.